 location parameter, if it is a different region than your workspace or datastores you may see increased network latency and data transfer costs.
 The latency and costs can occur when creating the cluster, and when running jobs on it.

-Lower your compute cluster cost
+Lower your compute cluster cost with low priority VMs

 You may also choose to use low-priority VMs to run some or all of your workloads.
 These VMs don't have guaranteed availability and may be preempted while in use.
 You'll have to restart a preempted job.